-Thaipusam festival is an important festival, solemnized in the Indian states of Tamil Nadu.
-In the year 2020, it would be observed on the 8th February.
-The speciality about- Thaipusam festival is- the festivity exhibits a special kind of ritual performed by the local people of the Tamil region.
+Thaipusam festival is an important festival dedicated to Lord Murugan, solemnized in the Indian states of Tamil Nadu.
+It observes on the full moon in the Tamil month of Thai known as Poosam in Tamil or Pooyam in Malayalam.
+The specialty of the Thaipusam is the festivity exhibits a special kind of ritual performed by the local people of the Tamil region.
 People pierce their body parts to impress the godhead on this day.
 This occurs on the full moon day during the Tamil month of Thai, as per the Tamil calendar.

 The major attraction of the festival is climbing 280 steps to the sacred- religious pilgrimage- Batu Caves.
 Kavadis hold a specific ritual to follow throughout the festivity and pierce their body parts through pointed sharp equipment with needles-like hooks.
 They roam in the streets of the temple and beat drums for the celebrations throughout while reciting mantras and shlokas.
 Millions of admirers follow the processions of the gods carried out on decorated chariots.
 The fanatics with excessive and single-minded zeal serve this extreme religious festival in their unique way.
 This, being one of the vibrant and lively festivals in Tamil state, is celebrated by other state residents and they especially pay visits to the temple which glorifies this much-awaited occasion.

 Read Also: Thaipusam story of Lord Murugan